cscorley/dissertation/chapters/5_discussion/4_findings.md

     batch evaluation.
 -->

-In this work we have shown that it is not only possible to use a changeset-based TM for DIT, but also desirable.
-For \done, we find that the changeset-based approach can produce a more accurate model for searching over developer profiles over the traditional snapshot-based approach.
-We also find evidence under \dtwo that batch-evaluated approaches may be both over-informed and under-informed, e.g., models trained on data from the future, but does not make good use data available at particular points of interest.
+In this work we have shown that although it is possible to use a changeset-based TM for DIT, it may not be desirable.
+For \done, we find that the changeset-based approach does not produce a more accurate model for searching over developer profiles over the traditional snapshot-based approach.
+We also find evidence, however, under \dtwo that batch-evaluated approaches may be both over-informed and under-informed, e.g., models trained on data from the future, but does not make good use data available at particular points of interest.
 As in the previous section on our FLT, we arrive at the conclusion that the current approaches using batched evaluation do not accurately reflect the model performance or the state of the indexed corpus over time.

 ### Combining and Configuring Changeset-based Topic Models